Basilica of Saint-Denis

-The Basilica of Saint-Denis (Basilique royale de Saint-Denis, now formally known as the Basilique-cathédrale de Saint-Denis) is a large former medieval abbey church and present cathedral in the commune of Saint-Denis, a northern suburb of Paris.
-The building is of singular importance historically and architecturally as its choir, completed in 1144, is widely considered the first structure to employ all of the elements of Gothic architecture.
+The Basilica of Saint-Denis (basilique royale Saint-Denis; now formally known as the basilique cathédrale Saint-Denis) is a Roman Catholic cathedral that originated as a medieval abbey church.
+It is located in the commune of Saint-Denis, a northern suburb of Paris, France.
+The building is of singular importance historically and architecturally because its choir, completed in 1144, is widely considered the first structure to employ all of the elements of Gothic architecture.

 The basilica became a place of pilgrimage and a necropolis containing the tombs of the kings of France, including nearly every king from the 10th century to Louis XVIII in the 19th century.
-Henry IV of France came to Saint-Denis formally to renounce his Protestant faith and become a Catholic.
+Henry IV of France came to Saint-Denis to renounce his Protestant faith formally and become a Catholic.
 The queens of France were crowned at Saint-Denis, and the regalia, including the sword used for crowning the kings and the royal sceptre, were kept at Saint-Denis between coronations.

 The site originated as a Gallo-Roman cemetery in late Roman times.
 The archaeological remains still lie beneath the cathedral; the graves indicate a mixture of Christian and pre-Christian burial practices.
-Around the year 475, St. Genevieve purchased some land and built Saint-Denys de la Chapelle.
-In 636, on the orders of Dagobert I, the relics of St. Denis, a patron saint of France, were reinterred in the basilica.
-The relics of St. Denis, which had been transferred to the parish church of the town in 1795, were brought back again to the abbey in 1819.
+Around the year 475, Saint Genevieve purchased some land and built Saint-Denys de la Chapelle.
+In 636, on the orders of Dagobert I, the relics of Denis of Paris, a patron saint of France, were reinterred in the basilica.
+The relics of Saint Denis, which had been transferred to the parish church of the town in 1795, were brought back again to the abbey in 1819.

-In the 12th century, the abbot Suger rebuilt portions of the abbey church using innovative structural and decorative features.
+During the 12th century, the abbot Suger rebuilt portions of the abbey church using innovative structural and decorative features.
 In doing so, he is said to have created the first truly Gothic building.
-In the following century the master-builder Pierre de Montreuil rebuilt the nave and the transepts in the new Rayonnant Gothic style.
+In the following century, the master-builder Pierre de Montreuil rebuilt the nave and the transepts in the new Rayonnant Gothic style.

-The abbey church became a cathedral on the formation of the Diocese of Saint-Denis by Pope Paul VI in 1966 and is the seat of the Bishop of Saint-Denis, currently (since 2024) Étienne Guillet.
-Although known as the "Basilica of St Denis", the cathedral has not been granted the title of Minor Basilica by the Vatican.
+The abbey church became a cathedral upon the formation of the Diocese of Saint-Denis in 1966, and it is the seat of the Bishop of Saint-Denis, currently (since 2024) Étienne Guillet.
+Although known as the "Basilica of Saint-Denis", the cathedral has not been granted the title of Minor Basilica by the Holy See.

 The 86 m spire, dismantled in the 19th century, is to be rebuilt.
-The project initiated more than 30 years ago, was decided in 2018 with a signed agreement, with initial restoration work beginning in 2022.
-From 2025, the building project will commence, with visitors of the cathedral being able to observe the building works as part of their tour.
-The project is planned to be completed by 2029, with a cost of 37 million euro.
+The project, initiated more than 30 years ago, was decided in 2018 with a signed agreement, with initial restoration work beginning in 2022.
+Since 2025, reconstruction work has been underway, allowing visitors to the cathedral to observe the building works as part of their tour.
+The project is planned to be completed by 2029, with a cost of 37 million euros.